 The last time Purdue had a player selected in the first round of the NFL Draft, George Karlaftis didn’t even live in this country.
 From Athens, Greece, to West Lafayette, his journey has been a remarkable ascent to pass-rush dominance at Purdue.
 Suitably, the player Karlaftis is most commonly compared to is Ryan Kerrigan, who just so happened to be Purdue’s Round 1 prospect in 2011.
-Some 10 years later, does an early scouting report show that Karlaftis can follow in Kerrigan’s footsteps in the 2022 NFL Draft?
+Over 10 years later, does Karlaftis possess the scouting report to follow in Kerrigan’s footsteps in the 2022 NFL Draft?

 George Karlaftis NFL Draft Profile

 - Weight: 266 pounds

 - Wingspan: 78 7/8″